carlybergthold/activate-power-events/README.md

 # DOM Event Listeners practice

-I wrote event listeners to handle button clicks and modify the classList of DOM elements when those events are broadcast by the browser.
+Practicing event listeners to handle button clicks and modify the classList of DOM elements when those events are broadcast by the browser.